Policy on Conflict of Interest in Externally Funded Research

 - Additional ad hoc member(s) as appropriate.

-An ad-hoc alternate will be chosen by the appointing authority if a member of the CIRC is in the same department or occupational area as the investigator whose financial disclosure is being reviewed.
-Individuals from the Grants Development Office or the Sponsored Programs Department shall not participate as members of the CIRC.
+- An ad-hoc alternate will be chosen by the appointing authority if a member of the CIRC is in the same department or occupational area as the investigator whose financial disclosure is being reviewed.
+Individuals from the Grants Development Office or the Sponsored Programs Office shall not participate as members of the CIRC.

 - Should be responsible, conscientious persons with impeccable credibility and well versed in the grant/contract and gift processes and regulations of the institution.

 - Should have adequate faculty standing or administrative authority and access to subject matter expertise.

 - May consult with administrators, faculty and others involved in the research review process and the academic discipline in question.